lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

  - ***public _network_type***: specify when nodetype is login, it is the public network type, the value can be either Ethernet or Infiniband.

 #Appendix 2.
-Install LiCO Web Portal in an Existed Cluster.
+Install LiCO web portal in an existed cluster.

-Apply following steps in Head node:
+Follow steps below to install LiCO in Head node.

 ##Step 1: Make sure OS is correctly installed in every nodes.
 (Rhel6.5/Rhel6.8/CentOS6.5/CenOS6.8)

 ##Step 2: Make sure root account can access between the nodes.

 ##Step 3: Check if ganglia is installed successfully.
 If not, install ganglia and then open ganglia web page to check if management information for each nodes is correct.

 ##Step 4: Make sure the scheduler (either torque or lsf) correctly installed.

 ##Step 5: Make sure corresponding VNC components correctly installed, if user is going to use Web VNC function.